AlleyFord/schematic/README.md

     locales: './locales', // directory for locale files
     schema: './src/schema', // directory with all of the schema definitions for schematic to consume },
+  localization: {
+    file: './snippets/p-app-localization.liquid', // file to scan to replace magic comment with localization strings
+    expression: 'window.app.copy = %%json%%;', // the expression to write for localization strings },
   verbose: true, // show details in console if true, otherwise silent except on error });
 ```